 Maybe the biggest benefit is how you feel.
 What you put in your body affects how you feel.
 Ask people who switched to healthy diets if they feel better.
 Best

-yet, try it yourself!
+yet, try it yourself and see how you feel!
 I know that when I switched towards a plant-based diet, I

 felt so much better in many ways.
 A great friend of mine was diagnosed with COPD